-Male Chorus is open by audition to all interested students.
+Male Chorale is open by audition to all interested students.
 The group will rehearse and perform a variety of music.
 A choral uniform purchase is required.
-A major tour of two weeks around the end of the school year will be required.
-Students are required to enroll in applied (private) lessons.
+A major tour of two weeks at the end of the school year is required.
+Students are required to enroll in MUS 080 Private Instruction.

-MUS 093 Contemporary Christian Ensembles (1) M
+MUS 094 University Wind Ensemble (1) M